PhilSA/PolymorphicStructs/README.md

 # PolymorphicStructs

 ## Installing into your project
-1. Import the PolymorphicStructs.unitypackage into your project
+1. Import the `PolymorphicStructs.unitypackage` into your project (find it in the [Releases](https://github.com/PhilSA/PolymorphicStructs/releases) section)
 2. Make sure all of the code that's going to use PolymorphicStructs is under an .asmdef and references the PolymorphicStructs.asmdef

 ## How to use